divamgupta/diffusionbee-stable-diffusion-ui/docs/DOCUMENTATION.md

   * Steps: This corresponds to how many steps are used to improve the image quality.
 Setting to a low number gives faster image generation, and may be useful while exploring different prompts.
   * Batch size: This tells DiffusionBee to generate multiple images at a time.
 New batches of images will be created until "num images" have been created.
 (Just increasing _num images_ is usually a better option.)
   * Guidance scale: This kind of corresponds to how closely Stable Diffusion should stick to the prompt.
 Higher value means more strict interpretation.
   * Seed: A number between 0 and 4,294,967,295 that is used as starting point for the image generation.
-If the same seed is used with the same prompt and the same settings (except *steps*), the same image will be generated.
+If the same seed is used with the same prompt and the same settings (except *steps*, which may vary), the same image will be generated.
 If left empty, a random seed will be used.

 ### Image to image